wys1010/ai-hub-webui/README.md

 2. input the values and then submit the form
 3. open and check your supabase project

-## Wanna submit your website on Tap4.ai?
+## Wanna submit your website on ai-hub.tools?
 ### Wanna add you website to our `/startup` page?
 - open an issue here: [TAP4-AI-Directory](https://github.com/wys1010/TAP4-AI-Directory/issues)
-- email us: contact@tap4.ai
+- email us: contact@ai-hub.tools

 ## Links to our products
 ### TAP4-AI-Directory
-The Collection for the AI tools all over the world. | Collect free ChatGPT mirrors, alternatives,prompt, other AI tools, etc. For more, please visit: [Tap4 AI](https://tap4.ai)
+The Collection for the AI tools all over the world. | Collect free ChatGPT mirrors, alternatives,prompt, other AI tools, etc. For more, please visit: [AI HUB](https://ai-hub.tools)

 ### How to get your first users for startup at the website list
 Here is the website list for submit your product to get users.
 Please visit [StartUp Your Product List](https://github.com/wys1010/TAP4-AI-Directory/blob/main/Startup-Your-Product-List.md)